michaelsauter/crane/README.md

 ## Configuration
 The configuration defines a map of containers in either JSON or YAML.
 By default, the configuration is expected in a file named `crane.json` or `crane.yaml`/`crane.yml`.
 The file can also be set via `--config` or `CRANE_CONFIG`.
 If the given path is relative, Crane searches for the configuration in the current directory, then recursively in the parent directory.
 Dependencies between containers are automatically detected and resolved.
-The map of containers consists of the name of the container mapped to the container configuration, which consists of:
+The map of containers consists of the name of the container mapped to the container configuration, with the following keys:

 * `image` (string, required): Name of the image to build/pull
 * `unique` (boolean, optional) `true` assigns a unique name to the container (experimental)